 Blue-white glaciers calve icebergs into dark waters.
 Shaggy bears dig up clams from pebbled beaches.
-Great grey whales leap upwards from the cold waves.
+Great gray whales leap upwards from the cold waves.
 A cruise in Alaska offers a ringside seat to some of North America’s most dramatic moments.

 There are other advantages, too.
 You can relax as you enjoy the scenery, without having to worry about navigating Alaska’s few roads or packing and unpacking every few nights.
 However, it can be hard to know what sort of cruise to choose.
 Here, two Alaska specialists discuss their preferred choices.